jitendrakyadav/pgmsolutions/readme.txt

    git cherry-pick 6d948c7d55648c2762056207d149dcf272bad3f6^..2f490166b71bf5827a0395e0391be556c0aa47ef

-/*** Cherry pick a commit-id but it should not commit the changes, only stage all the changes ***/ git cherry-pick -n <commit-id>
+/*** Cherry pick a commit-id but it should not commit the changes, only stage all the changes ***/ git checkout second_branch	/* Previously, you were in master branch */ git cherry-pick -n <commit-id>
    git cherry-pick -n 6d948c7d55648c2762056207d149dcf272bad3f6 /**